Celebrate Your Struggles and Successes

-In order to get into the mindset of nihilistic war veteran Travis Bickle, De Niro spent many days at a US army base in Italy when he had time off from working with Bernardo Bertolucci on ‘Novecento’ (1976).
-After observing how the guys there dressed, walked, and held a gun, he went back to New York and took pistol lessons.
-He also got a chauffeur’s license and drove cabs around New York for a while.
-De Niro’s philosophy has always been that if he chooses to play a certain character then he has to ‘earn the right’ to play him, generally through intense suffering and transformation, both physically and mentally.
+To get into the mindset of nihilistic war veteran Travis Bickle, De Niro spent many days at a US army base in Italy when he had time off from working with Bernardo Bertolucci on ‘Novecento’ (1976).
+After observing how the guys there dressed, walked, and held a gun, he went back to New York and took pistol lessons, got a chauffeur’s license and drove cabs around New York for a while.
+De Niro’s philosophy has always been that if he chooses to play a certain character, then he has to ‘earn the right’ to play him, generally through intense suffering and transformation, both physically and mentally.

-In ‘Taxi Driver’, De Niro played opposite Cybill Shepherd (Betsy), a young Jodie Foster (Iris), and Harvey Keitel (Matthew).
-The wonderful score was written by Bernard Herrmann, who sadly died soon after recording the music to the film.
+In ‘Taxi Driver,’ De Niro played opposite Cybill Shepherd (Betsy), a young Jodie Foster (Iris), and Harvey Keitel (Matthew).
+The fantastic score was written by Bernard Herrmann, who sadly died soon after recording the music to the film.

 The 1970s and 80s were a time when many Hollywood celebrities were taking cocaine.
 De Niro, Scorsese, Robin Williams and good friend John Belushi were among them all.
 Sadly, Belushi was to die in 1982 of a drugs overdose at the famous Chateau Marmont hotel in Los Angeles.
 The parties stretched from New York to LA, with De Niro seen on some occasions at Hugh Hefner’s Playboy mansion.
 In 1976, De Niro married Diahnne Abbot, an African-American model/actress, and although they had a son together (Raphael), the relationship ended only a few years later.

-During these same years, however, De Niro entered his most extraordinary period of work, landing roles in ‘The Last Tycoon’ (1975, earning an Oscar for Best Supporting Actor); ‘The Deer Hunter’ (1978, which grossed $27.4 million and was the winner of five Academy Awards including Best Picture); and ‘Raging Bull’ (1980), for which he would famously put on sixty pounds to play real-life retired boxer Jake La Motta.
+During these same years, De Niro entered his most extraordinary period of work.
+Landing roles in ‘The Last Tycoon’ (1975, earning an Oscar for Best Supporting Actor); ‘The Deer Hunter’ (1978, which grossed $27.4 million and was the winner of five Academy Awards including Best Picture); and ‘Raging Bull’ (1980), for which he would famously put on sixty pounds to play real-life retired boxer Jake-La-Motta.

 De Niro then founded his own production company, Tribeca (after the downtown area he grew up in), and made his directorial debut in ‘A Bronx Tale’ (1993).
 A few years later he accepted the 1997 Municipal Art Society’s Jacqueline Onassis Medal for his efforts to revive TriBeCa, where he opened a couple of restaurants and established a thriving film center.
 During the 1990s, De Niro worked at a high pace, often making three films per year.
 In 1995, the public got a rare opportunity to see De Niro and Al Pacino appear in the same film.
 ‘Heat’ is an LA crime saga, which focuses on the lives of two men on opposite sides of the law - one a detective (Pacino); the other a thief (De Niro).

-The noughties were particularly lucrative for De Niro – he earned a reputed $20 million for ‘Analyze That’.
-He has also produced a number of well-received movies such as ‘The Adventures of Rocky and Bullwinkle’ (2000), ‘About a Boy’ (2002) and ‘Stage Beauty’ (2004).
+The noughties were particularly lucrative for De Niro – he earned a reputed $20 million for ‘Analyze That.’
+He has also produced some well-received movies such as ‘The Adventures of Rocky and Bullwinkle’ (2000), ‘About a Boy’ (2002) and ‘Stage Beauty’ (2004).
 He was also successful in acting in and producing comedy films, such as ‘Meet the Parents’ (2000) and the sequel, ‘Meet the Fockers’ (2004).

 It is said De Niro’s influences for comedy come from ex-vaudeville comics, Bud Abbott and Lou Costello.
-However, he once said, “the talent is in the choices”.
-Indeed, De Niro has made a lot of good decisions over the years, earning him a number of awards on both sides of the Atlantic.
-Revered throughout Europe, De Niro has even received a Golden Lion from the Venice Film Festival in honor of his outstanding contribution to cinema.
+However, he once said, “the talent is in the choices.”
+Indeed, De Niro has made a lot of good decisions over the years, earning him many awards, on both sides of the Atlantic.
+Revered throughout Europe, De Niro has even received a Golden Lion from the Venice Film Festival in honour of his outstanding contribution to cinema.

-These rewards seem proof enough that De Niro is a legend of his generation and deserves to be applauded for his contribution to cinema.
+These rewards seem proof enough that De Niro is a legend of his generation and deserves, to be rewarded, for his contribution to cinema.